Skip to content

 Builder and configuration layer (builders.py, config.py)

 • ANFISBuilder encapsulates membership-function synthesis.
 It centralises creation strategies (grid, FCM, random) and maps human-readable names ("gaussian", "bell") to concrete membership classes.
-The builder also normalises explicit rule sets via set_rules and exposes a build() factory that returns a fully wired TSKANFIS instance.
+The builder normalises explicit rule sets via set_rules and exposes a build() factory that returns a fully wired TSKANFIS instance.
+The classifier facade uses the builder to assemble membership functions before instantiating TSKANFISClassifier directly.

 • ANFISConfig provides a serialisable description of inputs and training defaults.
-It can emit builders, write JSON configurations, and round-trip through ANFISModelManager alongside pickled models.
+It can build a TSKANFIS instance, write JSON configurations, and round-trip through ANFISModelManager alongside pickled models.
 This enables reproducible deployments or experiment tracking without shipping raw Python objects.

 • Membership families (e.g. GaussianMF, PiMF, DiffSigmoidalMF) live under membership.py.
 Each object exposes a parameters/gradients interface so the layers can mutate them generically during backpropagation.